Congress

 Why might experience matter in congressional offices?

-Experience may allow offices to build stronger internal systems over time, including hiring practices, workflows, and constituent service operations.
+Experience may allow offices to build stronger internal systems over time, including hiring practices, workflows, constituent service operations, district routines, communications systems, and legislative coordination.

 The HillClimbers Index measures congressional office performance across capacity, stability, and structure using workforce and staffing data.